 2 "We are the tsunami that is coming"

 3 "When I finally heard my own voice"

 4 "It’s not just about faith"

 6 "Speaking out would be a step beyond just not believing"

-Maria Vliek is a Research Associate and Lecturer at the Department of Islam Studies at the Radboud University Nijmegen, the Netherlands.
+Maria Vliek is a guest researcher and lecturer in the Department of Islam Studies at Radboud University Nijmegen, the Netherlands.